sympiler/sympiler/README.md

 mkdir matrixDB
 ./scripts/dlMat.sh matrixDB/ build/libTest/cholesky/TriangGen
 ```
-After downloading and generating the required matrices you can evaluate Sympiler and
+After downloading and generating the required matrices you can evaluate Sympiler.
-other libraries.

 ### Evaluating Sympiler
 After build is done successfully, the following commands can be used